 As I see it from the front lines, there’s a frothy mix of hype and buzzwords in the learning content space.
 Legitimate innovation exists, but it’s hard to distinguish what’s pragmatic from the what’s just trendy or popular.

 Of course, I have my own ideas.
-And I look forward to sharing those thoughts in more detail at a webinar with OpenSesame on August 22nd.
-But before that session, I’d like to verify which training content advances are receiving serious attention from you – the savviest learning technology readers in the world.
+And I shared those thoughts at a recent webinar with OpenSesame.
+But I’d also like your input.
+I’m curious which training content advances are receiving serious attention from you – the savviest learning technology readers in the world.

 I’ve listed possible priorities in the poll below.
 Some focus squarely on technology.
 Others involve content strategies or practices.
 All are opportunities my clients face in managing extended enterprise learning.
 I’ve also included an open “other” field, so you can fill-in the blank with additional priorities I may have missed.